morrownr/USB-WiFi/README.md

 ##### ```chipset - Mediatek mt7610u - supported in-kernel since Linux kernel 4.19 (2018)```

 Update: 08-25-21 - I installed current downloads of the Raspberry Pi OS and Kali Linux yesterday.
 Both now include the firmware for the mt7610u chipset.
-I am going to leave the below guidance for some time as there may be other Debian based distros that are not updated yet and this is a tricky issue because many users will think they need to install a driver... but the driver is there as it is in modern releases of the kernel, it was the firmware that was missing.
+I am going to leave the below guidance for some time as there may be other Debian based distros that are not updated yet and this is a tricky issue because many users will think they need to install a driver... but the driver is there.
+It was the firmware that was missing.

 Update: 08-14-21 - Debian 11 was released.
 As downstream distros rebase on this new release, this problem will go away.